MikeCase/mkvhost/README.md

 ### What is mkvhost

-mkvhost is an app to simplify the process of creating a vhost on a server.
+mkvhost is a tool that I created to speed up and simplify creating a Virtual Host on the NginX web-server.
-Will also connect to cloudflare and add a subdomain.

 ### Usage